riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 This is particularly useful if you are using Windows, as the Linux target is much better supported than Windows targets.

-When compiling code via `cargo miri`, the `miri` config flag is set.
+When compiling code via `cargo miri`, the `cfg(miri)` config flag is set.
 You can use this to ignore test cases that fail under Miri because they do things Miri does not support:

 ```rust
 #[test]